-- Be dealt with by the CEO. - Begin with stage two of the complaints procedure outlined in this policy, i.e. via a formal, written complaint.
+- Be dealt with by the CEO or if deemed appropriate an external investigator. - Begin with stage two of the complaints procedure outlined in this policy, i.e. via a formal, written complaint.

 Complaints escalated to the trust

 Where a complainant wishes to escalate their complaint to the trust, the complaint will be handled by the CEO.